Greece's Alpha Bank to trade ex-rights from May 13

-ATHENS May 5 Shares in Greece's Alpha Bank will trade without rights to its planned 457 million euro ($600 million) share offering from May 13, the Athens bourse said, as the country's big banks kick off their recapitalisation.
+ATHENS Shares in Greece's Alpha Bank (ACBr.AT) will trade without rights to its planned 457 million euro (385 million pounds) share offering from May 13, the Athens bourse said, as the country's big banks kick off their recapitalisation.

 Greece's top four banks, including Alpha, need 27.5 billion euros in fresh funds to restore their solvency after incurring losses on bad loans and on the country's sovereign debt write-off.

 Alpha's rights offering, part of a 4.57 billion euro capital strengthening exercise, got the go-ahead from the securities regulator and will be underwritten by J.P.
-Morgan, Citigroup, HSBC and France's Credit Agricole.
+Morgan (JPM_pd.N), Citigroup CITIC.UL, HSBC HSBC_pb.N and France's Credit Agricole (CAGR.PA).

 Rights will trade from May 17 to 27, and the subscription period for the offering will run from May 17 to 31.